UtilityHotbar/autoratiocinator/README.md

 ## Explanation
 `network_main.py` contains a CLI based interface for constructing knowledge graphs (MultiDiGraphs in `networkx` where nodes are statements and directed edges infer a dependency relationship between statements.
 E.g. "Socrates is mortal" depends on "Socrates is a man" and "All men are mortal").
 Use `/help` to list all available commands.
 You can create nodes, delete nodes, create and delete dependencies, visualise graphs, and list dependencies for any given node.

-`current_graph.gexf` contains an example knowledge graph with a few statements about Socrates you can experiment with.

 `rationcinatorutils.py` contains a series of utility functions (cosine similarity, getting embeddings for text etc.).